-Carroll Manor Nursing & Rehab is a very-large non-profit facility in Washington, District of Columbia.
+Ascension Living Carroll Manor is a very-large non-profit facility in Washington, District of Columbia.
 With an overall grade of B-, this appears to be a decent facility.
-Based on our assessment, there are definitely far worse places out there.
-You also may want to review this facility's category grades below. short-term care grades are discussed in the next section.
+The nursing homes in Washington received a city grade of B+ so this is not the only good option in the city.
+You should also take a look at this nursing home's category grades below.
+We discuss long-term care in the next section.

 - Nursing Home